-Faculty Leader: Miss R Turnbull
+Faculty Leader: Miss R. Turnbull

-Attending after-school clubs is a great opportunity for pupils to socially engage with a variety of pupils from different year groups and classes as well as further developing their fundamental and sport specific skills from curriculum lessons.
+The PE Department at Friars offer seven after school sports clubs every week, where students can participate in a range of different sports and activities in a more relaxed environment.
+Attending after school sports clubs is a great opportunity for students to socialise with a variety of students from different year groups and classes, as well as further developing their fundamental and sports specific skills.

 The PE department feel that participating in sports competitions and fixtures against other schools is a valuable experience for our students.
 We provide competitive opportunities in a variety of sports for students of all abilities.
 We participate in competitions at a county, regional and national level.

 Friars Academy has been the lead inclusion school for Northamptonshire since 2011.

 A network of sixty Youth Sport Trust lead inclusion schools from across England have been established, each selected for their recognised expertise in engaging young people with special educational needs/disabilities (SEND) to compete, participate and lead through PE and sport.
 They are inclusion champions and are visionaries for what high equality, meaningful and inclusive PE and school sport should look like for every child.
 They work yo empower teachers to be more inclusive in their practise, provide meaningful competition and competition pathways for young people, raising their aspirations and providing inclusive leadership opportunities.”